piying-org/piying-view/nova-docs/src/content/docs/en/index.md

 title: "Piying-View Documentation"
 ---

 Piying-View is an open-source TypeScript form library that turns [Valibot](https://github.com/fabian-hiller/valibot) validation schemas into UI view definitions.
-Define a schema once and Piying-View renders the whole form, with two-way data binding, dynamic control, custom components and more.
+Define a schema, register the rendering components for it, and Piying-View renders the whole form, with two-way data binding, dynamic control, custom components and more.

 **Key features:**